Coordination of benefits (COB) checks

 Each COB check must be for a participating health plan for which the patient has coverage.
 For example, if the patient has coverage from Cigna and UnitedHealthcare, a COB check to Aetna will return an error.

-To submit a new COB check:
+To submit a new COB check through the Stedi UI:

 - Go to the Eligibility searches page.